jmorgancusick/audibene-devops-challenge/README.md

 * Django DEBUG and ALLOWED_HOSTS settings are okay for now

+* Deployments are executed by merging a master -> develop PR

 # Further Comments

 * By default ```helm```, like ```kubectl```, uses a rolling deployment strategy.
 Blue/Green or canary deployment strategies could be configured